Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Immediately after crossing the bridge, the waymark, below appears...

-and leads you sharply left and back toward the bridge on this lane, below.
-You can see the prominence of the Fátima waymarking, and the small yellow arrow for the Camino de Santiago.
+...and leads you sharply left and back toward the bridge on this lane, below.
+You can see the old signpost for the Fátima waymarking.

-The paths and tractor lanes we followed next were lovely and inviting, and if you look closely, you will see the herd of horses, following along the irrigation ditch to the right.
-They were skittish and would not stop to even look at us.
+The tractor lanes we walked next were lovely and inviting, briefly following along an irrigation ditch to the right.

 The shortcut diversion from the N3-3 on these farm lanes, was nice enough, as the morning was still cool.
 Here is Rich posing for me in the wide open spaces.

-When we reached the buildings, and the entrance to the airport to the right, the lane comes to a T-intersection and joins the N3-3 again, after about 4.8 kilometers total.
+However, there is not much of anything here resembling an airport that we could see when we reached the buildings.
+At the entrance to the airstrip to the right, the lane comes to a T-intersection and joins the N3-3 again, after about 4.8 kilometers total.
 The sign points to the left, to Valada, our destination for our first break.

 As Rich and I walked alone along this seemingly never-ending stretch of pavement, we discussed the situation regarding our Swiss friend.
 While we were relieved to be free of the "Barnacle," at least for the day, he had been our only companion on the Camino thus far.
 We did truly feel sorry for him.